lightbend/fdp-sample-applications/apps/nwintrusion/README.md

 **N.B.** In case you plan to re-deploy the anomaly detection application, you will need to manually remove the data source and dashboard from Grafana.

-## Deploying and running on Kubernetes
+## Deploying and running on Kubernetes or OpenShift

-The first step in running applications on Kubernetes is the step of containerization, which we discussed in the last section.
+The first step in running applications on Kubernetes or OpenShift is the step of containerization, which we discussed in the last section.
 Once the docker images are built we can use Helm Charts to deploy the applications.
 For Spark applications, the images that have a name suffixed with `-k8s` need to be deployed.

 All helm charts are created in the `bin/helm` folder of the respective application.
-Here's a sample of how to deploy all components of `nwintrusion` application into Kubernetes using the helm chart:
+Here's a sample of how to deploy all components of `nwintrusion` application into Kubernetes or OpenShift using the helm chart:

 ```
 $ pwd